 While the vast majority of practitioners believed father participation is extremely or very important (99%) for child issues and that programs are more effective when fathers are involved (93%), only 17% indicated that fathers often attended programs.

 In general, most practitioners reported that they were confident in working with fathers (67%), communicating with fathers (81%) and managing fathers’ distress (65%).
 The areas in which they were less confident were managing resistance from fathers (39%), working with fathers who have been abusive or violent (22%), or who are experiencing substance use issues (27%).

 Most practitioners reported using a range of strategies to engage fathers in parenting programs.
 Most commonly, practitioners explain to mothers (85%) and fathers (77%) the importance of father engagement and give equal time and attention to both parents (81%).
 Fewer practitioners attempt to problem solve barriers to attendance (53%) or offer fathers separate sessions or phone calls (49%).

 Practitioners reported that the number one barrier to father engagement (that fathers or families report) is fathers’ work commitments (81%).
 While most practitioners (61%) think their organisation is extremely or very supportive of engaging fathers, only 41% of practitioners reported that their organisation offered sessions outside of regular working hours.

 Only around a quarter (27%) of practitioners reported that they had received specific training in working with or engaging fathers.
 Of those, the majority (75%) said the training was extremely or very helpful.

 Based on the findings from this survey, we have developed a free National Practitioner Training program to help practitioners engage fathers in parenting services or interventions.
-The training is offered either online or face-to-face, and will be available until approximately June 2017.

 Click here to find out more.